zaphar/ucg/fuzz/README.md

 climbing, recursive expression parsing, and many interacting grammar rules.
 It also implicitly tests the tokenizer.

+### compile

+Parses the input, then runs it through the full compilation pipeline: AST to opcode translation and VM execution.
+Inputs that fail to parse are skipped so the fuzzer concentrates on syntactically valid programs that exercise the compiler.
+The environment is sandboxed -- stdout/stderr go to a sink, no import paths are configured, and no filesystem access occurs.
+This target is slower than the others (it does the most work per input) but finds the deepest bugs: panics in the VM, stack overflows from deeply nested expressions, infinite loops, and out-of-memory conditions from unbounded allocation.

 ## Corpus

 Seed corpus files live in `fuzz/corpus/<target>/`.
 These were initially